Growlanser: Wayfarer of Time: Relationship system

 Like other games in the Growlanser series, Wayfarer of Time features some dating sim elements.
 The player can improve or damage the protagonist's relationship with others based on the conversation options chosen and what decisions they make in the game.
-A character's portrait in the status menu gives how good their relationship is with the player character; the happier they look, the better their relationship.
+A character's portrait in the status menu reflects the state of their relationship with the player character; the happier they look, the better their relationship.
 Also, the familiars have the ability to see the party members' opinions of the protagonist.
 Wayfarer of Time features a new vacation system where players spend time with their party members to form close friendships or pursue romances.
-Completing a character's back-story quest will unlock features such as ultimate armors, skills and one of the 40 possible endings.
+Completing a character's backstory quest will unlock features such as ultimate armors, skills and one of the 40 possible endings.